cheminfo-js/dummy/README.md

 * `git init`
 * `git add --all`
 * Create a [new repository](https://github.com/organizations/cheminfo-js/repositories/new) on GitHub. (__DO NOT INITIALIZE IT__)
-* Push the initial code to GitHub
+* Push the initial code to GitHub (the two commands to use are provided at the end of the new repository wizard)

 ## Configure release hooks